 Rolling back a deployment creates a new deployment with the previous code version.
 It doesn’t restore the exact state of the previous deployment.

-Webflow Cloud currently supports Next.js and Astro projects.
+Webflow Cloud currently supports Next.js and Astro apps.
 Make sure:

 The most recent successful build will continue running.
 Failed deployments never impact your live site.